Ruby Development Protocol

 - Strict methods must be preferred over lax methods (e.g., use

-instead of #[]
+#fetch instead of #[] on collections).

 2. Object Structure